Temporal is a scalable and reliable runtime for durable function executions called Temporal Workflow Executions.

 SDKs in development

-The following SDKs are in alpha/pre-alpha development stages, but are not yet supported in the application development guide:
+The following SDKs are in development and do not yet have developer's guides:

-The following third-party SDKs exist but are not supported in the Application development guide:
+The following third-party SDKs exist but are not supported in the Developer's guide:

 A Temporal Client is available in each SDK and provides a set of APIs to communicate with a Temporal Cluster.